What’s New For Winter 2018/19

 RFID Tickets and Passes

 Hands-free convenience is here.
 New for 2018/19, Revelstoke Mountain Resort lift tickets and passes are equipped with the latest RFID technology.
 This means no more fumbling with your ticket or pass when trying to board the lift.
-New RFID enabled Season Passes will be available for pick up in late October.
 Please note, all Season Passholders will be required to pick up a new RFID enabled Season Pass.

 2 New PRINOTH Groomers